ibtisam14/AI-product-copilot/data/faq.md

 ## Can I use them with a cable?
 Yes, includes a 3.5mm cable for wired use.

+## Is it available in stock?
+Yes, Noise Cancelling Headphones are available in stock.

+## What is the price?
+Price: 199.99 USD.

 ---

 # Smart Home Hub